Ruby on Rails Upgrade Guide

 In 1913, the Ford Motor Company introduced the first moving assembly line for cars.
 Before this, assembling a Model T was a stationary event that took over twelve hours of effort.
 The assembly line changed the paradigm: instead of one massive, stationary effort, the work became a continuous, moving process.

-Of course, we are not building cars — we are building software.
-Nevertheless, though, the same principle applies to upgrading a Ruby on Rails application.
+We are not building cars, but the same principle applies to upgrading a Ruby on Rails application.
 Treating an upgrade as a massive, once-every-five-years event often leads to frustration and systemic failure.
 Instead, upgrading Rails should be a continuous process.

 The Continuous Upgrade Philosophy